-Each season, there will be open tryouts held in either August or September.
+Each season, there will be open tryouts held early in the season.
 Any player that meets the eligibility criteria will be able to attend, but players must be registered to IHI for insurance purposes.
 Players could also be invited to join the training squad based on strong domestic play or an unable to attend trial application.

-Following tryouts, a training squad will be selected which will then have regular training sessions throughout the year with more regular training after the season ends in the build up to summer competitions, with the 2018 target being the World Skate World Championships in Italy.
+Following tryouts, a training squad will be selected which will then have regular training sessions throughout the year with more regular training after the season ends in the build up to summer competitions.

 As inline hockey is not yet recognised by Sport Ireland we receive no financial assistance from the government.
 This means that all costs have to be funded by ourselves.
 We are committed to financially assisting as much as possible, but we need to be economically sustainable.
 Therefore majority of costs will fall on the players and their families.
 However, we will organise fundraising events and source as many sponsors as possible to ensure this cost is kept to a minimum.